nhaLeO/calendar/README.md

 # calendar
-Create the calendar templates with your idol pictures
+1. User can able to create the calendar templates with your idol pictures selected from gallery.
+2. Order and pay by paypall service.